CEM Benchmarking’s 2026 study also reveals allocations, returns, volatility, and risk-adjusted performance of 12 asset classes over 26 years.

 Correlations

-As highlighted in blue, REIT and private real estate returns had relatively low correlations with bonds and listed equity returns.
-These relatively low correlations reflect the well-known diversification benefits associated with the real estate asset class, whether REITs or private real estate.
+As highlighted in dark blue, REIT and private real estate returns had similar correlations with bond and equity returns.
+These correlations reflect the well-known diversification benefits associated with the real estate asset class, whether REITs or private real estate.

 Image